-What is coffee rust?
+What is Coffee Rust?

-A distinction is made between primary and secondary loss
+A distinction is made between primary and secondary loss.

-In the 2012/13 and 2013/14 harvest seasons, the worst outbreak to date, also known as "The Big Rust," global losses rose to $600 million.
-In other words, over 300,000 people lost their jobs due to poor harvests.
+In the 2012/13 and 2013/14 harvest seasons, the worst outbreak to date, also known as “The Big Rust,” global losses rose to $600 million.
+Or to put it another way: over 300,000 people lost their jobs due to insufficient harvests.

 How does coffee rust spread?

-From the tropical hot and humid weather of Ethiopia, coffee was brought to Yemen by the Ottomans, where it was first cultivated on a large scale.
-Whether they brought coffee plants and thus coffee rust with them, or just seeds, is not known for sure.
-It's quite possible that coffee rust never reached Yemen, since Hemileia vastatrix adheres to coffee leaves and is not spread via seeds.
-In any case, the weather in Yemen was hot and dry, and thus not a good environment for the development of coffee rust and other diseases that cannot survive in this climate.
-The climate in Yemen was essentially a natural deterrent to coffee rust outbreaks, and so the devastating fungus remained undetected.
+From the tropical hot and humid weather of Ethiopia, coffee was brought to Yemen by the Ottomans and cultivated there on a large scale for the first time.
+Whether they took coffee plants and thus coffee rust, or only seeds, is not precisely known.
+It is very possible that coffee rust never reached Yemen, as Hemileia Vastatrix adheres to coffee leaves and is not spread via seeds.
+In any case, the weather in Yemen was hot and dry, providing no good basis for the development of coffee rust and other diseases that cannot survive in this climate.
+The climate in Yemen was, so to speak, a natural deterrent to a coffee rust outbreak, and so the devastating fungus remained undetected.

 Ceylon - a ticking time bomb